Seongbuk-dong: Urbanization

 Since 1968, the opening of Bukaksan Road and completion of Samcheong Tunnel have facilitated traffic after Samcheong-dong-gil and Seongbuk-dong-gil met.
 This development allowed many embassies to move into the city.

 Today, Seongbuk-dong developed into a very modern city, represented by the well-maintained Seongbukcheon, the remains of the castle, and highly raised apartments.
 The city is now a unique area where the refugees and wealthy residents live together.
-There are also large income gaps in this city. people who were wealthy from the 1960s has been settled in this area and still are.
+There are also large income gaps in this city.
+People who were wealthy from the 1960s has been settled in this area and still are.
 Multi-million dollar houses were built across the hill and it is quite fun to drive around there.
-However, Seongbuk-dong has a small area where low-income elders have settled from 1960s also.
+However, Seongbuk-dong has a small area where low-income elders have also settled from 1960s.
 This city gives you this weird irony look because of this huge gap between rich and poor people.